Future of The Public arts centre 'under threat'

 Mr Eling said the gallery was now getting an income from commercial lettings.

-The council will ask the Arts Council for more money but if it is not forthcoming, the current business plan will have to be reviewed because of government-imposed budget cuts, he said.'No expectation'
+The council will ask the Arts Council for more money but if it is not forthcoming, the current business plan will have to be reviewed because of government-imposed budget cuts, he said.

 "What is certainly uncertain is any further Arts Council funding from April next year," he said.